Murrow at CBS, USA, 1946-1961

 Michelle Romero, M.A., Murrow Digitization Project Archivist

-All images: Edward R. Murrow Papers, ca 1913-1985, DCA, Tufts University, used with permission of copyright owner, and Joseph E. Persico Papers, DCA.
+All images: Edward R. Murrow Papers, ca 1913-1985, TARC, Tufts University, used with permission of copyright owner, and Joseph E. Persico Papers, TARC.

 For a full bibliography please see the exhibit bibliography section.